ebolduc37/id-tools/README.md

 <a id="CDG"></a>
 ## COMME des GARÇONS

-The current version should be able to identify all items with a product code from __COMME des GARÇONS__.
-The characteristics of an item from __COMME des GARÇONS__ must be gathered in an instance of `InputCDG`, a subclass of `Input` that can be imported from `index.js` in the release folder.
+The current version should be able to identify all garments with a product code from __COMME des GARÇONS__.
+The characteristics of a garment from __COMME des GARÇONS__ must be gathered in an instance of `InputCDG`, a subclass of `Input` that can be imported from `index.js` in the release folder.

 ```
 import { InputCDG } from "path/to/release/index.js";